John Huggins

 John Jerome Huggins Jr. (February 11, 1945 – January 17, 1969) was an American activist.
 He was the leader in the Los Angeles chapter of the Black Panther Party who was killed by black nationalist US Organization members at the University of California, Los Angeles (UCLA) campus in January 1969.
-As part of COINTELPRO, the FBI sent forged letters to Black Nationalists to inflame tensions between the Panthers and US organisation.
+As part of COINTELPRO, the FBI sent forged letters to Black Nationalists to inflame tensions between the Panthers and US Organization.
 Lary 'Watani' Stiner and his brother, were accused and charged for Huggins' assassination.

 Early life

 John Huggins was born February 11, 1945, in New Haven, Connecticut, where he attended Hopkins School, although ultimately left and graduated from James Hillhouse High School.
 He was briefly enlisted in the United States Navy before attending Lincoln University in Chester County, Pennsylvania, where he met his wife Ericka Huggins.
 They moved together to Los Angeles and both became deeply involved in the Black Panther Party.
 They had one child, Mai Huggins.